 Elizabeth Shank is currently attending the University of Wisconsin Madison and is majoring in Biology.
 She recently made the transfer to Madison after attending Indiana University, where she was a part of the American Medical Women Association, which was a pre-med health group.
 She is currently volunteering her time with a 16-year-old girl with cerebral palsy.
 Some of the tasks include assistance with walking in her gait trainer, transfers into and out of her wheelchair, feeding, and just spending time with her.
 She volunteers at this job because she wanted to have more of a hands-on experience for the pre-health medical field that she has decided to pursue.
 She is determined to become a pediatrician one day.

 I think I am a pretty good worker, I attribute that to CDS a lot because when I look at my peers, they have different ways of approaching school work and I’ve always kind of loved it and I’ve always been really interested in what I’m learning.
-A lot of times it is a lot of busy work, but I don’t really look at it as work when it’s something that I am interested in learning about.

 What habits, skills, and character qualities do graduates trace directly back to their time at CDS?